 The town halls were announced last year because the sector is going through “unprecedented challenges.’’
 It is unclear if the resignations will be addressed during the town halls.

-The Lakeshore campus Town Hall for employees on Jan.
+The Lakeshore campus Town Hall for employees is scheduled for Jan.
 28, 2025, at 10 a.m.
-The details of invitations are yet to be announced.

-The college is working to fill the vacant positions.
+The college is now working to fill the vacant positions on the board.

 “We look forward to welcoming new Board members who will support Humber’s bold, ambitious vision, and will share another update once the recruitment process has been completed,” Vaughan said.
 “As we look to the future, we are reminded of the importance of adapting and leading in a rapidly changing world.
 With Building Brilliance, Humber has embraced a bold vision that challenges us to think big, to innovate, and to envision a brighter future, for everyone.’’